jgw96/Skipper/README.md

 - Add more context to chat by adding images, including dragging and dropping images onto the chat
 - Share your screen with Skipper to get help with anything you can see on your screen
 - Have responses read back to you with lifelike voices
-- Chat using your voice with low-latency speech-to-text
+- Chat using your voice with speech-to-text
 - Generate images
 - Actions
   - Check the weather